 So just because you have had a scan and it showed you have a bulging disc, it doesn’t necessarily mean that is the cause of your pain.
 In fact, often it isn’t.
 So don’t get hung up on your disc bulge every time you get back pain.
 Make sure you see a highly skilled therapist who can make the correct diagnosis for you.

-You have osteoarthritis and that is why your back is always so bad.
+You have osteoarthritis and that is why your back pain is always so bad.

 Have you read the paragraph above?
 Osteoarthritis is a degenerative condition that is more common the older we get.
 I have seen people with severe degeneration still move incredibly well and have very little to no pain.
 We understand now that the key to managing degeneration is to move….often.
 And if you haven’t moved much for a while it may cause some pain initially.
 But if you can move in a controlled way as directed by a therapist, tha movement slowly becomes easier and less painful.
 Think of it as an incredibly rusty gate to which you have applied just a little bit of WD40.
 As you slowly move it back and forth it starts moving further and further…..but still sounds creaky.
 Eventually though the gate starts to swing freely without too much creaking.
 The same thing can happen with our back.

 B Sc (Clin Sc) M Hlth Sc (Osteo)